IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/chat_box.md

 Fixed that the chat box is not working on LAN worlds

 0.1b
-Added the chat box. it was the first feature of the mod.
+Added the chat box.
+It was the first feature of the mod.